 Our mission is to be a school where student development and learning are at the centre of everything we do.
 Students are expected to strive for personal excellence and demonstrate a commitment to learning as they fulfil their potential.
-Our community is a nurturing and caring one, where students are encouraged to show compassion, friendship and support towards one another.
-We aim to provide an education which is fully inclusive, where every child is valued for who they are and who they can become and this is delivered in s Sixth Form that is holistically centred.
+We aim to provide an education which is fully inclusive, where every child is valued for who they are and this is delivered in a Sixth Form that is holistically centred.

 Churchdown School provides a high quality of education for students with a wide variety of interests, aptitudes and abilities.
 With this in mind we have developed a curriculum that offers a range of Level 3 courses and, for students who narrowly miss out on achieving grade 4 in GCSE English or Mathematics but who have met our entrance criteria for at least three Level 3 courses, we offer GCSE resit classes in both English and Mathematics.

 Students can pick up to four different subjects based on their Key Stage 4 results and the Pathway they can select from.
 Each subject will be timetabled with 10 hours lesson time over the fortnight cycle.
 Year 12 and 13 students divide their time between delivered lesson, supervised study and non-contact time.
 Supervised study is spent in the quiet Sixth Form work area.
 Year 13 students also have oe Assessment Lesson per cycle that provides a silent time to work on exam preparations.